Shrimp - Fresh, White Gulf 16/20, Wild, Shell On, USA

 Region & Fishery

 Where FromGulf of Mexico from West Florida to Texas

 Commercial fishermen have been harvesting shrimp in the Gulf since the early 1800s.
-Pink shrimp migrate between coastal estuaries and offshore waters during their life cycle and are harvested in both areas.
+Shrimp migrate between coastal estuaries and offshore waters during their life cycle and are harvested in both areas.
 Through this migration, they cross boundaries between state and federal waters.
 Source: Gulf States Marine Fisheries Commission.

-While gulf shrimp is often boiled they also may be baked, broiled, grilled, sauteed and steamed.
+White Gulf Shrimp are often boiled but they also may be baked, broiled, grilled, sautéed and steamed.

 Gulf Shrimp are naturally low in calories, rich in protein also great source of selenium, vitamin B12 and phosphorous.